-- Change the type of engine oil according to the ambient temperature. - When using oil of different brands from the previous one, be sure to drain all the previous oil before adding the new engine oil.
+- Change the type of engine oil according to the ambient temperature.
+For general use 10W/30 oil is recommended (1.59 Gal/6 L). - When using oil of different brands from the previous one, be sure to drain all the previous oil before adding the new engine oil.